Suchetha Cooray

 Astrophysicist at KIPAC, Stanford University

-I study the physics of galaxy formation and evolution by making cosmological simulations match with observations.
-Using numerical simulation and machine learning techniques, I model how galaxy populations appear in observations, exploring a wide range of galaxy formation scenarios.
-This approach reveals insights into everything from the birth of young galaxies to the growth of massive galaxies and their dark matter halos.
-I am also broadly interested in all AI, machine learning, and statistical techniques.
+I study the physics of galaxy formation and cosmology using numerical simulations and machine learning.
+Currently, I focus on simulating galaxy populations across diverse observable quantities, exploring a high-dimensional space of possible formation and evolution scenarios.
+This approach yields statistically robust insights into the observed Universe!
+I am also very much interested in all AI, machine learning, and statistical methods.

 Previously, I was a JSPS Postdoctoral Fellow at the National Astronomical Observatory of Japan.
-I earned my doctorate at Nagoya University, where I investigated how unsupervised machine learning techniques can deepen our understanding of galaxy evolution.
-During my masters, my research focused on solving inverse problems in astrophysics, particularly within the context of imaging surveys and Faraday tomography.
+I earned my doctorate at Nagoya University, where I developed unsupervised machine learning techniques to study galaxy evolution.
+My master’s research focused on solving inverse problems in astrophysics, particularly for imaging surveys and Faraday tomography.

 My CV is here.